 Love and Tentacles provides examples of the following tropes:

 - Anything That Moves: Mona, Frida's coworker who is "sex-crazy even by Tentacula standards".
+In one comic, she boasts about how she has great success in attracting gay human men, since she has boobs, but all the prehensile "penises" they could want.

 - Babies Ever After: Word of God confirms it, although it's not exactly a heartwarming tale.